PyMVPA/PyMVPA/doc/source/classifiers.rst

 way to determine the transfer error of a trained classifier on some validation dataset, i.e. the accuracy of the classifier's predictions on a novel, independent dataset.
-A :class:`~mvpa.clfs.transerror.TransferError` object is instanciated by passing a classifier object to the constructor.
+A :class:`~mvpa.clfs.transerror.TransferError` object is instantiated by passing a classifier object to the constructor.
 Optionally a custom error function can be specified (see `errorfx` argument).

 To compute the transfer error simply call the object with a validation dataset.